Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

     - `Webhook Secret` (optional: required if secured webhook is desired)
     - `Account Id`

-    See the [Admin Console documentation](https://developer.avaya.com/en/docs/infinity-platform/custom-messaging/tbd) for more details.
+    See the [Admin Configuration Guide](https://developers.avayacloud.com/avaya-infinity/docs/avaya-infinitytm-custom-messaging-overview#adding-a-connector) for more details.

 7. **Configure Twilio number in Avaya Infinity™** Admin Console